 With the advent of modern technology, various efficiency-related scientific studies, and recent changes in lifestyle and accommodation, condensation in buildings has become a more prominent issue in everyday life.
 Common domestic fixes have become the leading cause of many condensation problems, primarily changes to building design and energy conservation through double glazing or draught management.
 These home improvements give the water vapour fewer escape routes, forcing it to stay indoors and increasing the air’s humidity, ultimately resulting in condensation.

-Condensation usually becomes more noticeable during the winter months, primarily because we turn the heating on and close all the windows.
+Condensation usually becomes more noticeable during winter, primarily because we turn the heating on and close all the windows.
 This causes the air to heat up with nowhere for the warm water vapour to escape, leading to an overall humidity increase.
 However, if you do notice visible signs in your home, there are still a variety of condensation solutions you can use to fix the problem.

 With the correct ventilation, none of these appliances or home improvements will lead to condensation, but without effective airing systems in place, you may well start to see problems.

-One of the most difficult aspects of addressing condensation problems is locating the cause of the issue.
-The reason why this is so difficult is that the list of potential causes, many of which are lifestyle related, is quite long.
-Understandably, this is particularly frustrating for new homeowners who have just moved into a house that was free of issues, only to find that they are now being forced to look for condensation solutions.
-Most of the time these people are creating the issue through their own lifestyle and behaviours, but fortunately, lifestyle-centric issues are usually quick to fix.
+One of the most challenging aspects of addressing condensation problems is locating the cause of the issue.
+This is difficult because the list of potential reasons, many of which are lifestyle related, is quite long.
+Understandably, this is particularly frustrating for new homeowners who have just moved into a house free of issues, only to find that they are now being forced to look for condensation solutions.
+These people often create the problem throughT their lifestyle and behaviours, but fortunately, lifestyle-centric issues are usually quick to fix.

 Other less common condensation solutions are devices called positive pressure condensation control units.
 These take drier air from the loft spaces and mix it with the air below, reducing overall humidity at a very low rate so as not to cause drastic changes in the internal atmosphere.